juiyangchang/CarND-Term1-Traffic-Sign/README.md

 The *VGG-16-like* model was able to correctly guess 3 of the 5 traffic signs, which gives an accuracy of 60%.
 This is comparatively worse than the test set performance.

 It is kind of difficult to reason why it would decide the first image as yield.
 For one thing, yield is a triangular sign while the sign in the image is circular.
 Maybe it was because the bottom rectangular shape in the image.
-The precision and recall rates of classes 16 (Vehicles over 3.5 metric tons prohibited ) and 13 (Yield) aren't particularly low or high as in the bar chart below.
+The precision and recall rates of classes 16 (Vehicles over 3.5 metric tons prohibited ) and 13 (Yield) aren't particularly low or high as shown in the bar chart below.
 The VGG-16-like model also failed to classify the second image correctly, this time mistaken a sign of triangular shape with a sign of circular shape (Speed Limit).
 Again the precision and recall charts aren't useful in reasoning this mistake.
 For both cases I would think it is because these two images doesn't resemble those the network saw during training (differing viewing angle and size).